-Switch Snap positions Description Points Snaps to points and grid line intersections.
+Switch Snap positions Description $\boxtimes$ Points Snaps to points and grid line intersections.

 Switch Snap positions Description End points Snaps to end points of lines, polyline segments, and arcs.
 0 Centers Snaps to centers of circles and arcs.
-In a drawing, when you want to snap to the center point of a circle that has been created by using a polygon cut in the model, set the advanced option XS_ADD_SNAPPING_SYMBOL_T O_CIRCLES to TRUE. Δ Midpoints Snaps to midpoints of lines, polyline segments, and arcs. × Intersections Snaps to intersections of lines, polyline segments, arcs, and circles. н Perpendicular Snaps to points on objects that form a perpendicular alignment with another object.
-Line extensions Snaps to the line extensions of nearby objects, and reference and geometry lines of drawing objects. ~ Any position Snaps to any position. Χ Nearest point Snaps to the nearest points on objects, for example, any point on part edges or lines.
-7 Lines Snaps to grid lines, reference lines, and the edges of existing objects. ΨT.
-Dimensions and mark lines, drawing layout items and Snaps to annotation geometries, drawing layout items and drawing frames. drawing frames Available only in drawings.
+In a drawing, when you want to snap to the center point of a circle that has been created by using a polygon cut in the model, set the advanced option XS_ADD_SNAPPING_SYMBOL_TO_CIR CLES to TRUE. Δ Midpoints Snaps to midpoints of lines, polyline segments, and arcs. × Intersections Snaps to intersections of lines, polyline segments, arcs, and circles, or to intersections of an object face and part edge line, a construction line or a grid line.
+Snapping on object faces works only when the rendering of parts is set to Parts rendered/Components rendered/References rendered . д Perpendicular Snaps to points on objects, also on object faces, that form a perpendicular alignment with another object.
+Snapping on object faces works only when the rendering of parts is set to Parts rendered/Components rendered/References rendered . // Parallel Snaps to points that are parallel to grid lines, part reference lines, and the edge lines of existing objects or reference objects.
+Line extensions Snaps to the line extensions of nearby objects, and reference and geometry lines of drawing objects. ~ Any position Snaps to any position.
+X Nearest point Snaps to the nearest points on objects, for example, any point on part edges or lines. $\triangleleft$ Lines Snaps to grid lines, reference lines, and the edges of existing objects.

+Switch Snap positions Description † Ŧ Dimensions and mark lines, drawing layout items and drawing frames Snaps to annotation geometries, drawing layout items and drawing frames.
+Available only in drawings.